 Once these matters are resolved, as Executor or Administrator, you will then be required to distribute the remaining assets of the estate to the beneficiaries as specified in the Will, if one is present.

 Probate is frequently required for the administration of a person’s estate, and some institutions require a Grant of Representation no matter the size of the estate.
-You may find, however, that you do not need probate if the following situations apply:
+You may find, however, that you do can manage the estate without probate if the following situations apply:

 While probate and estate administration can be done without a solicitor, we would always recommend that legal advice is sought for several reasons: